-You might have encountered similar issues when you are trying to access files from the USB drive.
-If the USB drive does not appear when you try to access the media files by attaching it to your Windows computer.
+You might have encountered USB shows no Media or similar issues when trying to access files from the USB drive if the USB drive does not appear when you try to access the media files by attaching it to your Windows computer.

-It would be confusing and panicking to not be able to access the media files.
-It no longer displays any media when you try to check in Disk Management.
-Now, you might be wondering what might be the issue?
+It would be confusing and panicky to be unable to access the media files.
+It no longer displays any media when you try to check in Disk Management or Diskpart.

-Usually, when there is a communication failure between the flash memory controller and the NAND flash memory on the drive.
-Then there are chances that it shows as no media as a result of it.
+Usually, when there is a communication failure between the flash memory controller and the NAND flash memory on the drive, there are chances that it shows as no media due to it.